Charles Stewart Murray

 Charles Stewart Murray (4 December 1858- 4 May 1903) was a superintendent of police in the British Raj.
 Murray participated in the Chin-Lushai Expedition.
 Murray assisted John Shakespear, the field officer of the southern column in the expedition.
 After the annexation of the Lushai Hills, Murray was assigned as the first superintendent of the South Lushai Hills.
 However, his mishandling of authority with the Lushai tribes, such as Zakapa, and his demands for sexual corvée would see him transferred to an assistant commissioner of the Chittagong Hill Tracts.

 Early life

 Charles Stewart Murray was born on 4 December 1858 in Woolwich, Kent in England.
-He was the second son of Briagder-General Alexander Henry Murray and Martha Frances Vincent Murray, which made him the direct descendant of George Murray, 5th Earl of Dunmore and John Murray, 4th Earl of Dunmore.
+He was the second son of Briagder-General Alexander Henry Murray and Martha Frances Vincent Murray.
 He was a sibling to three more brothers: Alexander Charles Henry Gerald Murray, Cyril Francis Tyrrel Murray and Malcome Donald Donald Murray.